Quality Care & Operational Excellence

 All of Parker’s Nursing Homes voluntarily participate in the New Jersey Department of Health Advisory Standards for Long Term Care.
 These are standards that require care and services beyond those required by regulation.

-In 2016, Parker at McCarrick was awarded a 5-star rating from the Center of Medicare and Medicaid Services (CMS).
+In 2016-2020, Parker at Somerset was awarded a 5-star rating from the Center of Medicare and Medicaid Services (CMS).
 Nursing homes with 5 stars are in the top 10% of nursing homes in New Jersey.

 In 2016, Parker at River Road, Parker at Landing Lane, and Parker at Monroe received the National Research Corporation Excellence in Action Award.
 The Excellence in Action awards recognizes long term care and senior living organizations that achieve the highest level of excellence.
 This is demonstrated by overall resident or employee satisfaction scores that rank within the top 10 percent of My InnerView, the largest proprietary satisfaction database for senior care in the U.S.